Deep Dive:

 - Lori, commenting on lesson 2

 Lori's comment lands close to home for me.
-At times in my life I too have been stuck in a state we all know: jaw tight, head pulled forward, neck rigid, shoulders rounded, eyes fixed, breath held.
+At times in my life I too have been stuck in a state most people know: jaw tight, head pulled forward, neck rigid, shoulders rounded, eyes fixed, breath held.

 My troubles started in my teens.
 As a tall, self-conscious kid I developed patterns of shortening and withdrawing myself.
 At the same time I practiced hours of piano every day in an unhealthy way, bent over the keyboard, staring at the sheet music.

 Now, as a Feldenkrais Practitioner, I see similar problems everywhere.
 Modern life keeps us oriented forward and down too often, in fixed positions for too long.
-The biggest culprit may be the hours we spend wrapped around phones and laptops.
+The biggest culprit may be our hours with phones and laptops.
 On top of those biomechanical challenges, everyday stressors and fears generate an anxiety pattern that compresses us, tightening the jaw, neck, shoulders, eyes, and breath.

 The lessons are deeply interrelated, with ideas introduced, refined, and referenced later.
 They are intended to be done in sequence.
 We recommend a pace of one or two per week minimum, one or two per day at most.